Jaap Stam: AC Milan

 Stam joined AC Milan after UEFA Euro 2004.
-He reached his second Champions League final with the Rossoneri in 2005, but was a runner-up after his team was defeated by Liverpool in a penalty shoot-out.
+He reached his second Champions League final with the Rossoneri in 2005, but was a runner-up after his team were defeated by Liverpool in a penalty shoot-out.

 Ajax

 On 30 January 2006, it was announced that he would return to the Eredivisie and play for Ajax, where he signed a two-year contract for a €2.5 million transfer fee.
-Stam was named team captain upon his arrival at the club.
+Stam was named as team captain upon his arrival at the club.
 In his first season, he won both the Johan Cruyff Shield and the KNVB Cup; another Johan Cruyff Shield was added to his trophies at the start of the 2007–08 season.

 On 29 October 2007, Stam announced his retirement from professional football with immediate effect after playing six league games for Ajax in the 2007–08 league season.
 His final game was in a 0–0 draw against NEC on 20 October 2007.